DavidJameson/SocialSoftware/README.txt

 Created a new branch for David Jameson

-When you create your own new branch, pick the commit from November 18 and then you won't get the changes that were made to master after that point.
+When you create your own new branch, pick the commit from November 18 and then you won't get the changes that were made to master after that point

+This seems to work very well